-Semantic Conventions for CLI (Command Line Interface) programs
+Semantic conventions for CLI (command line interface) programs

-Status: Experimental
+Status: Development

 This document defines semantic conventions to apply when instrumenting CLI programs, both as a caller and as callee.
 This document is intended for short-lived programs that end their execution, i.e. not daemon or long running background tasks.